metabrainz/picard-plugins/plugins/post_tagging_actions/docs/guide.md

 - Then highlight all the items you want the actions to run for.
 - Right click, go to plugins, then click "Run Actions for highlighted albums/tracks".
 ### Adding an action
-In the options page, you will find "Post Tagging Actions" under "Plguins".
+In the options page, you will find "Post Tagging Actions" under "Plugins".
 You will be greeted by this:

 ![options](options.png)